 Interstate 87 along the Adirondack Northway north at the Black River in the town of Westport.
 07/20/05

-The path of the Northway was debated and included discussion about whether to route it east or west of Saratoga Springs and whether to shift it east away from Adirondack Park toward the Vermont state line among other proposals.
+The path of the Northway was debated.
+Among other proposals, discussion included whether to route it east or west of Saratoga Springs, and whether to shift it east away from Adirondack Park toward the Vermont state line.
 Three possibilities made it into final consideration:5

 - Routing I-87 northeastward from Albany to Whitehall and Ticonderoga and westward to the current Northway within the Town of Elizabethtown near New Russia.
 This alignment would have completely avoided Adirondack Park.